vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 you can also look at the [Google Pollen](https://github.com/svenove/home-assistant-google-pollen#home-assistant-google-pollen) integration.

 > **_UPDATE 1 -  23 March 2025:_** Since version [1.1.3 released at 17 March 2025](https://github.com/MarcoGos/kleenex_pollenradar/releases/tag/v1.1.3) the data structure is changed.
-> I updated this manual afterwards and is now compatible with version 1.1.6
+> I updated this manual afterward and is now compatible with version 1.1.6

 > **_UPDATE 2 -  24 March 2025:_** Since Home Assistant version 2025.3.0 the colored background with the level indicator circle is broken.
 > If you rollback to version 2025.2.2 it works as expected.
 > If you see the screenshot the `<div class="icon-container" ..>` is removed now.
-> I update this docs to replace `.icon-container` with `ha-tile-icon` in the CSS to fix the level indicator.
+> I update this doc to replace `.icon-container` with `ha-tile-icon` in the CSS to fix the level indicator.
 <a href="images_kleenex/ha_broken_update.png">
 <img src="images_kleenex/ha_broken_update.png" alt="broken upgrade HA" width="450px">
 </a>